Angie55/MilestoneThree_KnowlegeisPower/README.md

 ### Compatibility

-I tested 6 of the main browsers to ensure a broad range of users can successfully use this site in both desktop and mobile configuration.
+I tested the latest version 6 of the main browsers to ensure a broad range of users can successfully use this site in both desktop and mobile configuration.

-- Chrome *v.74*
+- Chrome
-- Edge *v.18*
+- Edge
-- Firefox *v.67*
+- Firefox
-- Safari *v.12*
+- Safari
-- Opera *v.56*
+- Opera
-- Internet Explorer *v.11*
+- Internet Explorer

 I have created a spreadsheet of my testing and results: